-Whether you’ve been using it for a long time or just starting with Mother Goose Time, it seems like we can always use suggestions and new ideas for tips for making the most of your Mother Goose Time materials.
+Whether you’ve been using it for a long time or just starting with Experience Curriculum (formerly Mother Goose Time) it seems like we can always use suggestions and new ideas for tips for making the most of your Experience Preschool materials.

-Tips for Making the Most of Your Mother Goose Time Materials
+Tips for Making the Most of Your Experience Curriculum Materials

-However you do it, there’s a certain amount of organization that’s necessary in order to make the most of your Mother Goose Time curriculum.
+However you do it, there’s a certain amount of organization that’s necessary in order to make the most of your Experience Preschool curriculum.
 Every box has 20 daily topic bags plus the teacher tool bag.
 See what’s included here.

 Know what’s in the box.